Karl Twitchell

 Twitchell was able to form a syndicate backed by English, American and Canadian investors, and Twitchell returned to Jedda in July 1934 to negotiate a concession.
 The process proved more complicated than he had anticipated, but an agreement was finally reached on Christmas Eve.
 The timing was fortuitous, as gold prices were soon raised to $35 per ounce.
 The area controlled by the syndicate proved to have approximately 450,000 tons of gold tailings.
 While the syndicate had to build virtually the entire mining and processing infrastructure, building everything from mills to roads to a shipping pier in Jedda, the project was successful.
 By the time the tailings were worked out in 1954, approximately $32 million worth of gold, silver and copper had been produced.
 This time frame included the entirety of World War II, which complicated matters considerably.
 Replacing equipment during the massive war equipment-building effort was extremely difficult, but Twitchell convinced the U.S. Department of State that closing the mine during the war would be viewed very negatively by the Saudi government, potentially even driving the Saudis to align with Germany, and the State Department continued authorizing the equipment until the last nine months of the war.
 Twitchell also served as chief of the first U.S. Agricultural Mission to Saudi Arabia, at the request of King Ibn Saud.

 After World War II, Twitchell was involved in developing the "Seven Years Plan" in Iran and also in a diamond and gold mining operating in British Guiana.
 He joined the boards of directors of the Rock of Ages Corporation, a granite quarrying company based in Barre, Vermont, and also the American Eastern Corporation.
 He wrote a book simply titled "Saudi Arabia", published by Princeton University Press; it went through three editions and was considered a definitive description of the country for several decades.
 In 1955, his novel, "Keith Arnold in Mining Engineering", co-authored with Robert Wyndham, was published by Dodd, Mead and Company.
 Twitchell was also a long-time member of the Explorers Club and the Mining Club.

 Twitchell and his wife moved to Byram, Connecticut in 1949.
-He passed away at his home on January 7, 1968.
+He died at his home on January 7, 1968.
 Many of his papers, photographs and collected items were donated to the Harvard Semitic Museum; more of his legacy is in the possession of Princeton University and Middlebury College, from which he received an honorary Doctor of Science degree on June 12, 1950.